Nuitka/Nuitka-website/doc/doc/commercial/protect-data-files.rst

 .. note::

    For extension modules and DLLs used, this doesn't affect things.
 This is about merely about data files.
-This is where onefile comes in and hides these from the view and need for deployment, but it cannot replace Nuitka commercial and its inclusion of data files inside the main binary.
+This is where ``--onefile`` comes in and hides these from the view and need for deployment, but it cannot replace Nuitka commercial and its inclusion of data files inside the main binary.

 Go `back to Nuitka commercial
 </doc/commercial.html#protection-vs-reverse-engineering>`__ overview to